Boris Johnson pushes through suspension of British parliament

 The anti-Brexit Liberal Democrats said they had also written to the queen to express their concerns.
 Liberal Democrat leader Jo Swinson said on Wednesday afternoon: “It is appalling that the prime minister has forced opposition leaders into taking this action.”

-The first minister of Wales has called for the Welsh Assembly to be recalled to discuss the “constitutional crisis which now faces Wales and the United Kingdom”.
+Meanwhile, the first minister of Wales called for the Welsh Assembly to be recalled to discuss the “constitutional crisis which now faces Wales and the United Kingdom”.

 Thousands of people protested against the plan in rallies in London, Edinburgh and other cities within hours of Boris Johnson announcing it.
-At Westminster, crowds blocked traffic and some staged a sit-down protest in Parliament Square while chanting “stop the coup”, while others headed for Downing Street.
+At Westminster, crowds blocked traffic.
+Some staged a sit-down protest in Parliament Square while chanting “stop the coup”, while others headed for Downing Street.

 BREAKING: Boris Johnson has written to all Tory MPs laying out his plans to suspend parliament and hold a Queen's Speech on 14 October. pic.twitter.com/tSkxfKvslz— Emilio Casalicchio (@e_casalicchio) August 28, 2019